ChristianOrr/feature-attribution-methods-jax/README.md

 ### Deconvolution

 A deconvolutional version of the neural network is created.
-Then the values from a convolutional layer are passed through the deconvolutional network to convert the features to pixel space, which produces the desired saliency map.
+Then the values from a convolutional layer are passed through the deconvolutional network to convert the features to pixel space, which produces the desired attribution map.

 #### Requirements:
  - Classification Model: A convolutional neural network.